inphobia/inphobia.github.io/content/_index.md

 ---
 date: '2025-09-03T21:45:43+02:00'
-title: a collection of technical notes.
+title: a collection of technical notes
-description: a collection of technical notes.
+description: a collection of technical notes
 bookToC: false
+params:
+  eid: technotes
 ---

 # a collection of technical notes.

 > [!WARNING]
 > work in progress
+> typos and engrish ahead

 ## disclaimer
 > [!IMPORTANT]
-> to the best of my knowledge all information compiled here is correct at the time of writing. even better, it was tested.
+> to the best of my knowledge all information compiled here is correct at the time of writing.
+> even better, it was tested.

 if something does not work as expected or you do not agree, you are free to [open an issue](https://github.com/inphobia/inphobia.github.io/issues).

 my crystal ball is out for repair, so do provide the needed context.

-## expect typos and engrish.

-> [!IMPORTANT]
-this is a log, not yet a guide. any breakage at this time/stage just gets you higher on the darwin awards list for computering.

-{{% steps %}}
-1. ## i just copied your example and now nothing works!
-   > [!CAUTION]
-   drop me a note and i'll send some more things you can blindly paste.

-2. ## likely what you're here for: going from 520 to 512byte
+## reformat sas drives to 512/4096 block size
+the 2 needed steps:
 * find disk {{< elink "cyclops" "example" >}}
 * format {{< elink "redist" "example" >}}

-{{% /steps %}}
+still need to fully write out these steps

 > [!NOTE]
 this is where guides & stuff start